ylu428/OADFA_MCsimulation/README.md

 #### Monte Carlo Simulation:
 - The rotational Brownian motion and optically activated delayed fluorescence (OADF) of the fluorophore are calculated using Monte Carlo simulation based on the provided parameters.
 - The fluorescence anisotropy decay is calculated by combining the result of rotational Brownian motion OADF.
-- Fluorescence anisotropy is a bulk analysis technique where users can specify the number of molecules participating in the excitation-emission cycle.
+- Fluorescence anisotropy is a bulk analysis technique, therefore users can specify the number of molecules participating in the excitation-emission cycle.
 Increasing the number of molecules enhances result accuracy by reducing noise, but it also extends simulation time.
+- The resulting anisotropy decay is fitted with an exponential decay function to calculate the rotational correlation time.
+- Simulation results can be exported as CSV files.
+- Imported CSV files can undergo further analysis.